Chandu-4444/Chandu-4444.github.io/_posts/2022-09-21-gsoc-writeup.md

 - Add support for pretraining language model with WikiText-103 dataset.
 - Add support for sharing embeddings of a pretrained model for finetuning.
-- Try implementing BPTT for text generation to avoid memory issue (if possible).
+- Try implementing BPTT for text generation to avoid memory issue on local/colab (if possible).

 ## Notebook Links